WimmermM/code-example-1/ts.md

 ### What do the `private` and `static` keyword mean?
 How can you access a `static` method?

 *type your answer here (please explain with your own words)*

+Private = that the value is only visible for its  class - others cant use it.
+Static = that the variable is shared by all instances of class.
+How can you access a `static` method? = zou can acces static variable only in its class.